LTUC/amman-dotnet-401d2/Curriculum/Class32/lab/README.md

 Your team will be evaluated and graded at the end of every sprint for the individual milestones and overall presentation of the sprint/project.
 Each day the previous day's milestones build off each other as the project progresses.
 Stay on top of your work, **Communicate**, and work together.

-### User Stories
+## User Stories & Guidance:

+Here are the user stories for Milestone 1:

-1. (Developer 2) As a user, I would like a way to store the items i wish to purchase in a cart within the application
+1. (Developer 1 & 2) As a user, I would like to receive an email notification after I register for an account on the site

-1. (Developer 1 & 2)  As a use, I would like the ability to view my desired purchases while browsing the other products on the site.
+1. (Developer 1 & 2) As a user, I would like an email sent to me at checkout with a summary of all the items that i've purchased.

-1. (Developer 1) As a user i would like a dedicated page where i can view all the products i wish to purpose all in one location.

 ### Guidance

-**User story 1:**  On your indivual product landing page that showcases a single product, add an "Add to Cart" that will place that individual product to the user's cart.

-**User Story 2:** Create the view component that will show all the current items in the cart.
-Place this on the individual product page, and later to be put in the checkout page.

-**User Story 3:** Create a specific basket/cart page that shows all the items the user wishes to purchase.
-Remember to include the qty and the ability to do basic CRUD operations.

-**NOTE**: refer to the class GH repo on suggested wireframes and ERD for the cart structure.
+**User story 1:** Using the SendGrid tutorial, integrate it into your application so that after registration an email gets sent to the user.
+Use the repository design pattern.

+**User story 2:** On the checkout page, When the user selects the "Checkout" button, have that trigger an email to be sent to the user with a summary of their products.
+Redirect the page to a summary page of the items ordered as well.

 ## Tests